Functional Collection Programming with Semi-Ring Dictionaries: Efficiency

 \subsubsection{Vertical Loop Fusion}

 One of the essential optimizations for collection programs is deforestation~\cite{deforestation,foldr-fusion-1,Svenningsson:2002:SFA:581478.581491,Coutts07streamfusion}.
 This optimization can remove an unnecessary intermediate collection in a vertical pipeline of operators, and is thus named as vertical loop fusion.
 The benefits of this optimization are manifold.
 The memory usage is improved thanks to the removal of intermediate memory, and the run time is improved because the removal of the corresponding loop.

-As a classic example in functional programming, a sequence of two !map! operators can be na\"ively expressed as follows in \lang:

-There is no need to materialize the results of the first !map! into !R1!.
-Instead, by applying the first vertical loop fusion rule from Figure~\ref{fig:opt_rules} one can fuse these two operators and remove the intermediate collection:

-Another interesting example is the fusion of two !filter! operators.
-The pipeline of these operators is expressed as the following \lang expression:

-The conditional construct in both these expressions can be pushed to the value of dictionary:

-By then applying the second rule of vertical fusion, the following fused expression is derived:

-This expression uses a single iteration over the elements of !R!, and the result collection has a zero multiplicity for elements where !p1! or !p2! is !false!.
+In query processing engines, pull and push-based \textit{pipelining}~\cite{Neumann11,cowbook} has the same role as vertical loop fusion~\cite{jfppushpull}.
+Similarly, in functional array processing languages, pull arrays and push arrays~\cite{edsl-push,Claessen:2012:EAC:2103736.2103740,Svensson:2014:DPA:2636228.2636231} are responsible for fusion of arrays.
+However, none of the existing approaches support fusion for dictionaries.
+Next, we show how vertical fusion in \lang subsumes the existing techniques.